 Lean proteins are essentially protein options that are lower in fat.
 This matters because fat is calorically dense and can add a significant amount of calories to your food choices if you aren't paying attention.

 When looking at animal proteins in specific, opting for lean is also a way to cut out more saturated fat from your diet, with the exception of fatty fish that provide a valuable source of omega-3 fatty acids.
-High intakes of saturated fat may contribute to increased risk factors for heart disease.
+Increased intakes of saturated fat may contribute to increased risk factors for heart disease.

-- Low Fat Greek Yogurt
+- Fat Free/Low Fat Greek Yogurt

 - Low Fat Cottage Cheese

-- Parmesan Cheese
+- Low Fat Cheese

-- Reduced Fat Milk 2%
+- Soy Milk

 Protein supplements and protein powders are an easy way to get an extra protein boost.

 Whole food proteins provide more volume and might be more satiating than in liquid or powder form.
 In other words, you probably won't feel as full adding a 20-gram protein scoop to your drink or food, compared to a 4-ounce portion of meat or fish.

-Stick to your calorie and protein goals with this free meal prep toolkit for weight loss.
+Learn exactly how to stick to your calorie and protein goals with this free meal prep toolkit for weight loss.
 An RD-written guide complete with macro meal planner, food lists, and expert advice to help you lose weight quickly.